KENNETH W. FREEMAN

-Kenneth W. Freeman is the Allen Questrom Professor and Dean of Boston University School of Management.
+Kenneth W. Freeman joined Boston University as the Allen Questrom Professor and Dean of Boston University School of Management in 2010.

 Serving more than 3,400 students and 46,000 alumni, the School of Management pursues the vision “Creating Value for the World.”
 The School has transformed its undergraduate and MBA curricula, with a focus on ethics and global citizenship, and sectors that are dramatically impacting the world economy – health and life sciences, digital technology, sustainability and social enterprise.

 Ken began his career at Corning Incorporated in 1972, progressing through the financial function before leading several businesses.
 He joined Corning Clinical Laboratories in 1995, and the company was spun off from Corning as Quest Diagnostics Incorporated soon thereafter.
 He led the dramatic turnaround of Quest Diagnostics as chairman and chief executive officer through 2004.
 Exceptional value was created for shareholders by executing a dramatic financial turnaround, establishing industry leadership, demonstrating effective growth through acquisition, and driving organic growth.
 Quest Diagnostics provided the third highest five-year shareholder returns among the Fortune 500 (1999-2003) and in 2004 was named to the Business Week 50.
 Market capitalization increased from approximately $350 million at the time of the spin-off to more than $9 billion.